High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Distance-based homogeneity tests

 \subsection{Generalized energy distance in high dimensions}

-The question of interest is how do the classical distance-based homogeneity metrics like energy distance behave in the high-dimensional framework.
-Consider two ${\bb R}^p$-valued random vectors $X=(x_1,\dots,x_p)$ and $Y=(y_1,\dots,y_p)$.
-Chakraborty and Zhang\,(2019) in their recent paper showed a striking result that when dimension grows high, the Euclidean energy distance between $X$ and $Y$ can only capture the equality of the means and the first spectral means, viz. $\mu_X = \mu_Y$ and $\textrm{tr}\, \Sigma_X = \textrm{tr}\, \Sigma_Y$, where $\mu_X$ and $\mu_Y$, and, $\Sigma_X$ and $\Sigma_Y$ are the mean vectors and the covariance matrices of $X$ and $Y$, respectively.
+The question of interest is how the classical distance-based homogeneity metrics like energy distance behave in the high-dimensional framework.
+Consider two $\mathbb{R}^p$-valued random vectors $X=(x_1,\dots,x_p)$ and $Y=(y_1,\dots,y_p)$. \cite{us} showed a striking result: when the dimension grows high, the Euclidean energy distance between $X$ and $Y$ can only capture the equality of the means and the first spectral means, i.e., $\mu_X = \mu_Y$ and $\text{tr}(\Sigma_X) = \text{tr}(\Sigma_Y)$, where $\mu_X$ and $\mu_Y$, and $\Sigma_X$ and $\Sigma_Y$ are the mean vectors and the covariance matrices of $X$ and $Y$, respectively.

-To illustrate, consider the case where $X \sim N(\mu, I_p)$ with $\mu = (1, \dots, 1)\in\mathbb{R}^p$\, and the components of $Y$ independently follow Exponential\,$(1)$ for $1\leq i \leq p$.
-That is, $\mu_X = \mu_Y$ and $\textrm{tr}\, \Sigma_X = \textrm{tr}\, \Sigma_Y$ although $X$ and $Y$ have different distributions.
+To illustrate, consider the case where $X \sim N(\mu, \mathbf{I}_p)$ with $\mu = \mathbf{1}_p \in\mathbb{R}^p$\, and the components of $Y$ independently follow Exponential\,$(1)$ for $1\leq i \leq p$.
+That is, $\mu_X = \mu_Y$ and $\text{tr}(\Sigma_X) = \text{tr}(\Sigma_Y)$ although $X$ and $Y$ have different distributions.
 The homogeneity test based on the Euclidean energy distance has trivial power in this case.
-Such a limitation of the classical Euclidean energy distance arises essentially due to the use of Euclidean distance.
-Chakraborty and Zhang (2019) proposed a new class of homogeneity metrics to overcome such a limitation of the Euclidean energy distance, which is based on a new way of defining the distance between sample points (interpoint distance) in the high-dimensional Euclidean spaces.
-Here we present a slightly generalized version of their distance by allowing the groups (i.e., $\mathcal{S}_i$'s below) to overlap with each other.
+Such a limitation of the classical Euclidean energy distance arises essentially due to the use of Euclidean distance. \cite{us} proposed a new class of homogeneity metrics to overcome such a limitation, which is based on a new way of defining the distance between sample points (interpoint distance) in high-dimensional Euclidean spaces.
+Here, we present a slightly generalized version of their distance by allowing the groups (i.e., $\mathcal{S}_i$'s below) to overlap.

 \begin{definition}[Generalized Euclidean distance] {\rm Consider a collection of subsets $\{\mathcal{S}_i:1\leq i\leq g\}$ with $\mathcal{S}_i\subseteq [p]:=\{1,2,\dots,p\}$ and $\text{card}(\mathcal{S}_i)=d_i$.
 Suppose $\cup_{i=1}^{g}\mathcal{S}_i=[p]$ and $\rho_i$ is a distance of strong negative type on $\mathbb{R}^{d_i}$ for $1\leq i\leq g$.
 For $z,z'\in\mathbb{R}^p$, we define the generalized Euclidean distance as